mostafaDevadam/egybell-task/README.md

  Token is mandatory in headers <br>
  response: statusCode is number, data: {user data}, message is string <br>

-If current user role is admin then can get the response with data. <br>
 EndPoint: "/users" <br>
   Method: GET <br>
   Params: id is mandatory <br>